anthonyjmartinez/rtj/README.md

 `rtj` aims to provide a generic but robust and secure framework for users to develop their own job execution applications.

+Encryption tasks are left to [crypto_box](https://crates.io/crates/crypto_box), and are therefore compatible with other implementations of the [standard](https://doc.libsodium.org/public-key_cryptography/authenticated_encryption).

+Transfer of message bytes is up to the user, but as all data end up serialized to arrays or vectors of u8 there are near limitless options available.

+### Example

+A typical "Hello" [example](/examples/hello.rs) that itself uses all defined methods can be run by cloning this repository, and running `cargo run --example hello`

 ### License

 Licensed under either of